jess-bennett/eat-your-seasons/README.md

 ### :broom: Refactoring
 ---

-The main amends I had to make to my code was in relation to my secret keys.
+:warning: The main amends I had to make to my code was in relation to my secret keys. :warning:

 In my endeavours to get the subscription model working, I inadvertently pushed my Stripe keys through to my repository unhidden.
-Once I realised this, I simply rolled over the Stripe keys to create new ones, and made sure that these were kept hidden in my env.py file.
+Once I realised this, I simply rolled over the Stripe keys to create new ones, and made sure that these were kept hidden in my env.py file.\
+Obviously this was quite a significant mistake to make, but something I have learnt from and hopefully something I won't do again!

 ## :test_tube: Testing